- How to contact us

 - Data subject rights

-You may exercise your rights under EU data protection law.
+You may exercise your rights under UK data protection law.
 Please contact us using the details above if you wish to exercise any of these rights:

 Transparency – we must provide you with all the information set out in this privacy notice in a concise, transparent, intelligible and easily accessible form, using clear and plain language.
 This is important for you to understand how and why we process your data and explain what your rights are.